Apopka Citizens Police Academy

 As part of your application, you will need to complete the following items:

-- Submit an application online and submit electronically (Beginning October 1, 2022).
+- Submit an application online and submit electronically (Opened October 1, 2022).

 - Print and fill out the Affidavit of Good Moral Character form (Available on the Florida Department of Children and Families website) Please Note: This form must be notarized.
 A notary is available at the Apopka Police Department Administration Office.
 (Please submit with online application, email, or drop off to Apopka Police Department.)